MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/spmt.md

 PowerShell 5.0 and .NET Framework 4.6.2 or higher are required to support the migration of file paths of up to 400 characters.

-After install SPMT, the PowerShell dlls are copied to %userprofile%\Documents\WindowsPowerShell\Modules.
+After installing SPMT, the PowerShell dlls are copied to %userprofile%\Documents\WindowsPowerShell\Modules.

 ## Microsoft Teams Cmdlets